seqscope/cartloader/includes/includemd_vigenettes_setupenv.md

-Define paths to all required binaries and resources, and target AWS S3 bucket.
+Define paths to all required binaries and resources.
 Optionally, specify a fixed color map for consistent rendering.

 ```bash
 # ====
 # Replace each placeholder with the actual path on your system.
 # ====

 work_dir=/path/to/work/directory        # path to work directory that contains the downloaded input data
 cd $work_dir